Tasnima123/DevOps-Course-Starter/README.md

 ## Continuous Deployment

-This app is deployed on Heroku.
+This app is deployed on Heroku and Azure.
-You can then visit this link [here](https://devops-project-app.herokuapp.com/) in your web browser to view the app.
+You can then visit this link [here](https://devops-project-app.herokuapp.com/) in your web browser to view the app on Heroku, and this link [here](https://devops-project.azurewebsites.net/) through Azure.

 The Travis CI:
-* automatically builds and deploys the main branch to Heroku
+* automatically builds and deploys the main branch
 * publishes the Docker images to Docker Hub